No Super Bowl parade this year at Walt Disney World

 “Although Walt Disney World won’t host the annual Super Bowl parade down Main Street U.S.A. at Magic Kingdom Park this year, Disney will continue the time-honored tradition of featuring the Super Bowl star player in the iconic ‘I’m Going to Disney World!’ commercial on Sunday night,” the park’s website says.

-The commercial has run every year since 1987 when Phil Simms appeared after the New York Giants won the big game that year.
+The commercial has aired after every Super Bowl since 1987, except for in 2005, and features the Super Bowl MVP.

-”Disney Parks hopes to be able to bring back our other Super Bowl traditions next year, including letting football and Disney fans see and cheer on their favorite player in the park,” a post on the Disney Parks blog said.
+”Disney Parks hopes to be able to bring back our other Super Bowl traditions next year, including letting football and Disney fans see and cheer on their favorite player in the park,” the post continued.